-Northern bobwhite quail populations have declined from 1975 to the present (Figure 8).
-Among the States reporting trends in bobwhite abundance, populations have declined by nearly 50 percent, from 23 million birds in 1975 to 12 million birds in 1993 (Flather and others 1999).
-Forest (ruffed) grouse populations show a cyclical pattern, but appear to have declined since 1985 (Figure 9).
+50 percent, from 23 million birds in 1975 to 12 million birds in 1993 (Flather and others 1999).
+Forest (ruffed) grouse populations show a cyclical pattern, but appear to have declined since 1985 (fig. 1.9).

 Bobwhite quail trends from the Breeding Bird Survey (BBS) are consistent with State agency estimates (Flather and others 1999).
 BBS data suggest that the abundance of this species has declined significantly (P < 0.05) in the South.
 Bobwhite numbers have declined by 2.6 percent per year from 1966 to 1996, and have declined at an even greater rate since 1985 (-5.6 percent per year).
 State agency projections for most small game species suggest minor changes in future population status.
 Forest grouse are expected to remain stable.
 State biologists forecast declines for bobwhite quail, squirrels, and cottontails.

-Migratory Game Birds.
-Migratory game birds include waterfowl, such as ducks and geese, and other migratory species, such as mourning doves and woodcock.
+Population and harvest trends for southern species: migratory game birds-Migratory game birds include waterfowl, such as ducks and geese, and other migratory species, such as mourning doves and woodcock.
 The long history of migratory bird management in North America has resulted in an impressive monitoring system.
 Population and harvest trends originate from annual reports published by the U.S. Fish and Wildlife Service and the North American Waterfowl Plan (Flather and others 1999).

 Waterfowl trends are traditionally tracked by major flyways, which are the migration routes from breeding to wintering habitat.
-In the South, the major routes are the Atlantic and Mississippi flyways (Figure 10).
+In the South, the major routes are the Atlantic and Mississippi flyways (fig. 1.10).
 National duck harvests have been recorded since the early 1960s.